kasteelion/promptbuilder/data/characters/freydis_holm.md

-### Freydis
+### Freydis Holm

 **Photo:** [freydis_photo.png]
-**Tags:** Nordic, Nordic-inspired, rugged, strong, intense, athletic, warrior-spirit, female **Summary:** Freydis carries the raw, untamed energy of the North into the modern world.
+**Tags:** Nordic, rugged, strong, intense, athletic, resilient, commanding, female **Summary:** Freydis Holm carries a raw, untamed energy that feels elemental.
 Her presence is a strike of lightning—sharp, dangerous, and undeniably powerful.
-She moves with the purposeful weight of someone born to lead and survive, her rugged beauty enhanced by the scars of a life lived at the edge.
-Even in modern clothes, she looks as though she just stepped off a longship, radiating an ancient, unyielding confidence.
+She moves with the purposeful weight of a natural survivor, her rugged beauty enhanced by the scars of a life lived at the edge.
+Whether she's navigating a city street or a mountain trail, she radiates an ancient, unyielding confidence that commands respect.
-**Gender:** F
+**Tags:** Nordic, rugged, strong, intense, athletic, resilient, commanding, female **Gender:** F

 **Appearance:**